Ball State’s master in speech pathology program will prepare you to become a certified and licensed speech-language pathologist.

 Speech-language pathologists (sometimes called speech therapists) assess, diagnose, treat, and help to prevent speech, language, cognitive (thinking), communication, voice, swallowing, fluency, and other related disorders.

-Students who graduate from our master’s program will be prepared to provide care to people:
+Students who graduate from our master’s in speech pathology program will be prepared to provide care to people:

 - with the inability to make speech sounds or cannot make them clearly